 The first step in any addiction recovery is detoxification.
 The addicted person will have to go through a period during which he or she runs the addictive substance out of the system.
 The period of detoxification can last anywhere from three days to two weeks depending on the substance and the length of the addiction.
 After the person detoxes, he or she can then move along to the rehabilitation steps of recovery.

-Some of the treatment options that help a person reconnect with their spirituality include meditation, yoga, massage therapy, music and art therapy, fitness routines, aromatherapy, and nutritional guidance.
+Some of the treatment options that help a person reconnect with their spirituality include meditation, relaxation techniques, music and art therapy, fitness routines, aromatherapy, and nutritional guidance.
 There are also options for those who wish to include a faith-based element to their program by attending prayer sessions, weekly sermons, etc. Many rehab facilities offer faith-based treatment for specific religious preferences such as Baptist, Catholic, Buddhist, and much more.
 Today, a person has the option of creating the type of program that fits their needs and preferences.

 The road to spiritual recovery consists of several steps.
 After detox, the addicted persons will want to speak to some people who have been through the same problems.
 Group therapy is an excellent meeting during which addicted persons get together and speak to each other about their trials and challenges.
 They may also share stories of triumphs and successful recovery strategies.

 The key to spiritual wellness is to understand that it does not have to relate to a specific higher power.
 Spirituality simply allows a person to feel a calmness or serenity within themselves that can help them stand strong against temptations.